What comes to your mind when you hear the term employee engagement?

 Key factors Driving Employee Engagement

 With the increase in job opportunities also increases the ability to switch jobs.
-Experienced and skilled employees don’t mind switching their jobs if their efforts aren’t getting recognized.
+Skilled and experienced employees don’t mind changing their jobs if their efforts go unnoticed.

 Makes sense, doesn’t it?
 Who would want to work at a place where there is no scope for appreciation & motivation?